You’ve probably heard of Joesph Campbells Hero’s Journey (which we will cover tomorrow), but The Fool’s Journey might be less familiar to you.

 This act typically ends with your character at a crossroads between their current familiar life and the seductive pull of adventure.
 In a romantic or erotic novel that pull is usually a love interest.
 Unfortunately, this means that some of the relationships with family and friends will be tested or severed.

 In this act, your naive Fool encounters many life lessons.
 The find courage and the strength to face their fears, insecurity, and adversity.
 Without the support of their friend and family introduced in the first act, the Fool navigates change and sacrifice, both painful and pleasurable, in their journey to becoming self-sufficient.

 At the end of this act, The fool believes that they’ve finally mastered this new life and love that they have embarked on.
 They believe that they have every and anything they could ever want.

 Act Three (Row 3)

 This just one (read: my) interpretation of The Fool’s Journey.
-The interpretation will change depending on the cares you draw and your character and that’s the beauty of Tarot!
-One constant is that The Fool’s get more enlightened as the go on with the peaks and valleys of real-life trails.
+The interpretation will change depending on the cards you draw and your character.
+But that’s the beauty of Tarot!
+One constant is that The Fool gets more enlightened as the go on with the peaks and valleys of real-life trails.

-The Fool’s Journey—as well as The Hero’s Journey, which I’ll cover tomorrow—are well suited for plotting erotic fiction as most of the really memorable erotic stories involves coming-of-age or maturation of some sort.
+The Fool’s Journey—as well as The Hero’s Journey, which I’ll cover tomorrow—are well suited for plotting erotic fiction as most really memorable erotic stories involve a coming-of-age or maturation of some sort.